nikoleche/listings-app/README.md

 ### Home ("/")

 This is the landing page of the application.
-It offers navigation to other parts of the website and allows users to search for listings by title.
+It provides navigation to other parts of the website and allows users to search for listings by title.
 The search feature supports partial matches and is case-insensitive.

 ### Categories ("/categories")